datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 science in big (scientific) institutions, while keeping workflows for users as simple as possible.
 It elaborates on

 #.
-How to implement a scalable, distributed data store so that data is
+How to implement a scalable, remote data store so that data is
    stored in a different place than where people work with it,
 #.
 How to configure the data store and general cluster setup for easy and
    fast accessibility of data, and